Introduction to scoring

 The questions in this section are scored under both Adaptation and Mitigation

-- Provides details of the city including boundary, leader, current population, currency and city geography
+- Provides details of the city including administrative boundary, currency, current population and city geography

-- Reports details of the projected population of the city
+- Provides details of the projected population of the city

-- Has integrated or intends to integrate sustainability into mainstream city planning
+- Is in the process of integrating sustainability into mainstream city planning

-- Demonstrates specific sustainability goals that have been incorporated into mainstream city planning, or intends to integrate sustainability into main city planning in future
+- Demonstrates specific sustainability goals that have been incorporated into mainstream city planning

 - Provides a detailed description of the sustainability goals that are integrated in the main city plan